nosportugal/azure-multitenant-users-sync/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community awesome.
+Contributions are what make the open source community awesome!
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/my-feature`)